photoprism/photoprism/README.md

 from time to time, describe how our Brand Assets may be used.
 It is important to us that any permitted use of our Brand Assets is fair and meets the highest standards.
 To ensure this, we reserve the right to object to any use or misuse in any jurisdiction worldwide.

+## We Love Feedback ##

+An important part of our journey is to explore new ways in product development and build better software through simplicity and consistent use of community feedback.
+You are always [welcome to share your thoughts](https://photoprism.app/contact) with us.